PaulSchaller/MySQLwithNode.js/README.md

 ______________________________________________________________________

-To run the program, the user will need the npm packages inquirer and mysql installed.
+To run the program, the user will need the npm packages of inquirer and mysql installed.
 The user starts the program on the Node.js command line with the entry *node bamazonCustomer.js* .